-- The forecast for the day is a high of 94 degrees, relative humidity at 9%, and sustained winds above 30 miles an hour. - Local news has indicated that the current forecast will stay consistent for the next two days. - At 6:30 AM your facility loses power and your generator kicks in. - Internal temperatures in the building are around 72 degrees at the time of loss of power. - Your facility has roughly 72 hours worth of fuel for your generator on hand. - All of your staff have been notified that the schools their children attend will be closed for the next two days.
-You currently have five (5) staff on-shift, with one staff for the night shift.
+- The forecast for the day is a high of 94 degrees, relative humidity at 9%, and sustained winds above 30 miles an hour. - Local news has indicated that the current forecast will stay consistent for the next two days. - At 6:30 AM your facility loses power and your generator kicks in. - Internal temperatures in the building are around 72 degrees at the time of loss of power. - Your facility has roughly 72 hours worth of fuel for your generator on hand. - Twenty (20) of your staff have been notified that the schools their children attend will be closed for the next two days.